ababic/wagtailpurge/README.md

     def process(self) -> None:
         """
-        Implements 'handling' for this request.
+        Implements 'handling' for this purge request.
 The method doesn't need to return anything, and any exceptions raised here will be logged automatically.
         """
-        purge_naughty_monkey(self.name, self.category)
+        purge_chimp(self.name, self.category)

     def custom_method(self) -> str:
         """
-        Include non-field columns in the listing by adding a model method to return what you need, and include the method name in `list_display_extra`.
+        Include non-field columns in the listing by adding a model method to return what you need, and including the method name in `list_display_extra`.
         """
-        return "Custom value"
+        return "Bannana!"
 ```

+#### Once you have defined your custom model:

+1. Ensure the app where you added `models.py` is in your project's `INSTALLED_APPS` setting (e.g. `"myproject.purge"`).
+2. From the shell, run `python manage.py makemigrations appname` to create database migrations for your app.
+3. From the shell, run `python manage.py migrate` to apply the migration to your database.
+4. Log into Wagtail and look out for your new option in the **Purge** menu :)